 But it's not the decor that makes the Sausage Castle special.
 It's the people.
 They come to live with Mike for all kinds of reasons, but it usually boils down to the fact that they're outcasts exiled from their families and hometowns.

 Ratchet Regi grew up in Kansas and spends her nights maintaining her status as the "most ratchet stripper in Orlando."
-An Afghanistan War veteran named Nick lives upstairs with a pack of dogs and smokes weed to keep himself from shooting people.
+An Afghanistan War veteran named Nick, who is plagued by PTSD, lives upstairs with a pack of dogs and smokes weed to keep himself calm.
 Another veteran named Robbie lives in an outhouse in the back and had to have a doctor install a metal plate into his head after he nearly died in a motocross accident.
 Among all these rugrats, Naked Ashley walks around the Sausage Castle in the nude all day for no apparent reason.
 And although Gay Aaron revealed little to me about his personal life, he regularly visits the Sausage Castle to detox from drugs, so I presume he's going through his own shit, just like all the other tenants and regulars.

 Kinky Kace in the bedroom Mike calls "the treehouse"